James-Alexandre de Pourtalès: Early life

-The Count de Pourtalès was born in Neuchâtel, then in the Principality of Neuchâtel under Prussian rule, into a large family of Protestant financiers on 28 November 1776.
+James-Alexandre Pourtalès was born on 28 November 1776 in Neuchâtel, Principality of Neuchâtel, into the Pourtalès family, a large family of Protestant financiers.
 He was the son of Countess Rose Augustine Marie de Luze (1751–1791) and Jacques-Louis de Pourtalès (1722–1814), a banker in Naples who amassed a fortune in commerce and was made a count by King Frederick William II.
 Among his siblings were Louis de Pourtalès (husband of Sophie d'Audanger) and Frédéric de Pourtalès (husband of Marie Louise de Castellane and grandfather of Friedrich von Pourtalès).

 His paternal grandparents were Jérémie de Pourtalès and Marguerite de Luze (who was the younger sister of his maternal great-grandfather).
 The Pourtalès family were French Huguenots who settled in Neuchâtel following the revocation of the Edict of Nantes in 1685.
 His maternal grandparents were the former Marianne-Françoise Warney (a niece of Daniel Roguin of Yverdon) and Baron Jean-Jacques III de Luze, a prosperous textile manufacturer at Colombier and were both friends of writer and philosopher Jean-Jacques Rousseau.
 (Note: The philosopher Jean-Jacques Rousseau described his grandfather, Jean-Jacques de Luze, whom he had been friends with for many years, as "having a cold manner but a warm heart.").
-They had an elegant country house near the governor's château in what was then the principality of Neuchâtel.
+They had an elegant country house near Governor George Keith's château in what was then the Principality of Neuchâtel.